ortk95/planetmapper/docs/common_issues.rst

 General solutions
 =================
-Run `pip install planetmapper --upgrade` in a terminal to make sure you are running the latest version of PlanetMapper.
+:ref:`Update PlanetMapper <_updating_planetmapper>` to make sure you are running the latest version.
 It is possible that your bug may have been fixed in a recent update (you can also check the release notes for each version `on GitHub <https://github.com/ortk95/planetmapper/releases>`__).

 Installation issues